anderson-aristotle/js-modules-study/study.md

 ## Response

 Open a pull request with your response.
-It should include the changes you made during checkpoint 2 (two commits) and the Exploring Modules lab (at least one commit).
+It should include this file and your commits from the Exploring Modules lab (at least one commit).